Signs of Low Self Esteem

 One of the hallmark signs of low self esteem is a tendency to compare yourself to other people, and often feel that you’re not as good as others are.
 Particularly for young people, feelings of low self esteem can be amplified by social media use, as they compare the curated images and “highlight reel” of others to their own life experiences… and feel like they’re falling short.

-If you’re suffering from low self esteem it’s difficult for you to trust yourself.
+If you’re suffering from low self esteem it’s difficult for you to trust your emotional guidance system.
 This often takes the form of minimizing your own feelings — particularly dark (but protective!) emotions like sadness and legitimate anger.
 When you feel guilt or shame for feeling upset, it is difficult to set healthy boundaries with other people, or talk about how you feel or what you need with others.
 This, in turn, has a negative impact on relationships.
 And having difficult relationships, contributes further to your feelings of low self esteem.

 Let’s Talk.